 If you are looking to prepare for your Alabama HVAC license exam, taking contractor classes could be a huge help.

 Schools typically provide

-Many tradesman find themselves a bit confused when faced with questions about construction accounting, balance sheets, workers compensation, employee rights, job site safety and Alabama state construction law.
+Many tradesmen find themselves a bit confused when faced with questions about construction accounting, balance sheets, workers compensation, employee rights, job site safety, and Alabama state construction law.

 Practice exams and study guides breaking down everything you need to know can be found here.

 For anyone looking to become a licensed general contractor, learning how to read blueprints is critical…